-Queen Elizabeth II has been at the head of the British Royal Family for 70 years.
+Queen Elizabeth II was at the head of the British Royal Family for 70 years.
 The House of Windsor maintains a close relationship with Switzerland – not politically, but on a more private level.
 Here we take a look behind at the scenes at the connection between the Swiss and the Royals.

 Michael van Orsouw